*note: This story was updated Sept. 19. The original story said Walsh fought in the Battle of Midway. He fought in the Battle of Iwo Jima.*

 “During those critical years of 1942 and 43, when victory was hanging in the balance, the only weapon the Navy had working was the dive bombers in the air and the Marines on the ground,” he said.
 “Yet there was never any recognition of that.”

-Walsh said from that moment on he started collecting information on dive bombing.
-He would publish much of his findings in his book “The Battle of Midway: Searching for the Truth,” published in 2015.
+Walsh said from that moment on, he started collecting information on dive bombing.
+He also began to research the Battle of Midway.
+Walsh would publish much of his findings in his book, “The Battle of Midway: Searching for the Truth,” published in 2015.

 In 2004, Walsh created a blog titled “A Critical Revisit to the Battle of Midway.”

-Now, a new film “Midway” is scheduled to come out in 2019.
-After years of doing his own research he hopes the film will show an accurate portrayal of what happened, he said.
+A new film, “Midway,” is scheduled to come out in 2019.
+After years of doing his own research, he hopes the film will show an accurate portrayal of what happened, he said.

 “Hopefully they have read my blog,” Walsh said jokingly.